kelno/convert_jellyfin_library/README.md

 -----------

 ### Example:
-`python3 directplay.py -j 2 --delete-original /mnt/media /video/new`
+`python directplay.py -j 2 --delete-original /mnt/media /video/new`

 /!\ Currently, existing .srt files are added to the container but not removed.
 They might be re added on subsequent runs!